-Ok so maybe it’s not the prettiest church in the world but it’s cute and unique so I figured it deserved to be on some list somehow.
 This little church, built at the end of the 11th century, is situated in the middle of nowhere in the Landes in France.
 It is tiny and dedicated to cyclists, and filled with hundreds of tour de France jerseys.

 The main church of the monastery of Rila (Rila, Bulgaria)